ilahebayramzade/basic/README.md

 - Python 3.x must be installed.

 🚀 How to Use?
-1. Clone the repository: ```bash git clone https://github.com/your_name/madlib-game.git cd madlib-game
+1. Clone the repository: ```bash git clone https://github.com/ilahebayramzade/madlib.git cd madlib